-The word of the Lord that came to Micah of Moresheth in the days of Jotham, Ahaz, and Hezekiah, kings of Judah, which he saw concerning Samaria and Jerusalem.
+The word of the LORD that came to Micah of Moresheth in the days of Jotham, Ahaz, and Hezekiah, kings of Judah, which he saw concerning Samaria and Jerusalem.

 i.
-We really don’t know anything about Micah’s background or call, but we do know that he had a strong sense of his own calling as a prophet, and he says so in Micah 3:8.
+We really don’t know anything about Micah’s background or call, but we do know that he had a strong sense of his own calling as a prophet, and he said so in Micah 3:8.

 c.
 Concerning Samaria and Jerusalem: The city of Samaria was the capital of the northern kingdom of Israel, and Jerusalem was the capital of the southern kingdom of Judah.
-Micah looks to both the northern and southern kingdoms in his prophecy.
+Micah looked to both the northern and southern kingdoms in his prophecy.

 i.
 In Judah during this time, King Ahaz was a particularly evil ruler.
 In Israel, there were a succession of evil kings.

 2. (2-5) The LORD comes to judge Israel and Judah.